dagrate/xtractree/README.md

   <img src="https://github.com/dagrate/xtractree/blob/master/plots/gitrf.png" width="400"/>
 </p>

-XtracTree is a Python library that proposes to convert a bagging classifer into a set of ''if-then'' rules satisfying the requirements of model validation.
+XtracTree is a **Python 3** library that proposes to convert a bagging classifer into a set of ''if-then'' rules satisfying the requirements of model validation.
 XtracTree is also capable of (i) performing accurate predictions based on the extracted set of ''if-then'' rules and (ii) to highlight the decision path for each individual sample.
 XtracTree allows non machine learning experts to understand the decision of a machine learning bagging classifier by using only ''if-then'' rules with business taxonomy.

 The notebook xtractree_demo illustrates the usage of XtracTree and its output.